LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Introduction

 \section{Introduction}

 Large Language Models (LLMs)~\citep{gpt4,team2023gemini,jiang2023mistral,touvron2023llama} have shown strong reasoning abilities.
-LLMs are usually high-capacity Transformers pretrained with a large-scale text corpus.
-Large Multimodal Models~(LMMs), inherit the LLMs for text generation, but also leverage a visual encoder such as CLIP-ViT~\citep{radford2021learning} to embed image patches into visual tokens as the prefix visual context.
+LLMs are usually high-capacity Transformers~\citep{vaswani2017attention} pretrained with a large-scale text corpus.
+Large Multimodal Models~(LMMs), inherit LLMs for text generation, while also leveraging a visual encoder such as CLIP-ViT~\citep{radford2021learning} to embed image patches into visual tokens as the prefix visual context.

-LMMs need substantial computation to conduct inference.
+LMMs need substantial computation for inference.
 The LLM is the primary factor for the high computation cost, since the visual encoder is usually quite small relative to the LLM.
-For example, the commonly used CLIP visual encoder, ViT-L, only has 0.3B parameters, while the corresponding LLM such as LLaMA~\citep{touvron2023llama} or Vicuna~\citep{Vicuna} can have 7B or 13B parameters.
-As a result, reducing the LLM's inference cost is the key to achieving low LMM inference cost.
+For example, the commonly used CLIP visual encoder only has 0.3B parameters, while the corresponding LLM such as LLaMA~\citep{touvron2023llama}, Vicuna~\citep{Vicuna}, DeepSeek~\cite{liu2024deepseek}, and Qwen~\cite{bai2023qwen} can have 7B, 13B, or even 70B+ parameters.
+Therefore, reducing the LLM's inference cost is the key to achieving low LMM inference cost.

 Prior works~\citep{chu2023mobilevlm,chu2024mobilevlm,yuan2023tinygpt} mainly focus on replacing the LLM backbone with a smaller language model with less parameters, such as Phi-2~\citep{javaheripi2023phi}.
-However, such approaches sacrifice the reasoning abilities of LLMs, leading to a large performance gap in visual question-answering and reasoning such as VQAv2 and MM-Bench~\citep{chu2024mobilevlm}.
+However, such approaches sacrifice the reasoning abilities of LLMs, leading to a large performance gap on visual question-answering and reasoning tasks such as VQAv2 and MM-Bench~\citep{chu2024mobilevlm}.
 A similar approach is to apply quantization for LLMs~\citep{liu2023llava,yuan2024llm}.

-However, the cost of LLMs comes from not only its large number of parameters, but also the length of the input context due to the quadratic complexity of the Transformer's attention operation.
+However, the cost of LLMs comes from not only its large number of parameters, but also the \emph{length of the input context} due to the quadratic complexity of the Transformer's attention operation.
 The context length in LMMs is especially important, where a fixed amount of visual tokens serves as the prefixed tokens.
-For example, in LLaVA-1.5, 576 visual tokens are appended, leading to high training and inference costs.
+For example, in LLaVA-1.5, 576 visual tokens are appended, and in Video-LLaVA~\citep{lin2023video} that number is even higher (2048), leading to high training and inference costs.
 Thus, an intriguing question is: \textit{Can we reduce the number of prefix visual tokens while maintaining comparable performance?}